Donaldism: Germany

 D.O.N.A.L.D.
 (Deutsche Organisation nichtkommerzieller Anhänger des lauteren Donaldismus or the German Organization of Non-commercial Devotees of Pure Donaldism) is the Donaldistic society of Germany.
 Founded by Hans von Storch, it has presented many contributions to donaldistic research through its fanzine Der Donaldist.
 It also holds several meetings and one congress each year.

 Donaldists have risen in rank and are actively infiltrating the culture pages of several important newspapers in Germany, such as the Frankfurter Allgemeine Zeitung, where they subtly install quotations easily recognisable to fans of the comics.
 The German study of Donaldism is decisively influenced by the German translations of Barks's comic books by Erika Fuchs.

 They were also influential when the Museum for Comic and Language-Art, called Erika-Fuchs-Haus was opened in Schwarzenbach an der Saale, Fuchs' main living place, in 2015.

+Bertel-Express is a German online fanzine created in 2006, currently published quarterly.

 Norway

 Donaldisten (The Donaldist)

 In the homeland of donaldism, Norway, the fanzine Donaldisten (The Donaldist) has been published since 1973.
-The Donaldistic society Gammeldonaldismens Venner (Friends of the Early Donaldism), founded 1975, issued Donaldisten in the years 1975–88.
+The Donaldistic society Gammeldonaldismens Venner (Friends of the Early Donaldism), founded 1975, issued Donaldisten in the years 1975–1988.
 Focusing on Jon Gisle's definition of Donaldism, the issues contain many research results.

 In 1995 publication of Donaldisten was continued by a new society, Donaldistene (The Donaldists), but after only one issue, a nine-year time span passed until another issue was published in 2004.
 The new society focuses less on research, mirroring a general change among Donaldists.
 Mid 2007, Donaldistene still have only published two issues of Donaldisten, though.